emqx/blog/en/202108/mqtt-security-part-1-introduction.md

 - **Transport Layer**

   TLS (Transport Layer Security), or in some context, the new-deprecated name SSL, aims primarily to provide privacy and data integrity between two or more communicating computer applications.
 Running on top of TLS, MQTT can take full advantage of its security features to secure data integrity and client trustworthy.
-We’ll get into more details about TLS in EMQ X in the coming posts.
+We’ll get into more details about TLS in EMQX in the coming posts.

 - **Application Layer**

   Client ID, username and password presented in MQTT protocol allows us to implement application level authentication and authorisation.
-We’ll learn more about EMQ X’s authentication (authn) and authorization (authz) in detail in the coming posts.
+We’ll learn more about EMQX’s authentication (authn) and authorization (authz) in detail in the coming posts.

 - **User Data Layer**